karoliskoncevicius/annmatrix/README.md

 The use-case was born out of the need to better organize biomedical microarray and sequencing data within R.
 But annmatrix is readily applicable in other contexts where the data can be assembled into a matrix form with rows and columns representing distinct type of information.

-The main advantage of annmatrix over other similar implementations like [SummarizedExperiment](https://bioconductor.org/packages/release/bioc/html/SummarizedExperiment.html) or [AnnotatedDataFrame](https://www.rdocumentation.org/packages/Biobase/versions/2.32.0/topics/AnnotatedDataFrame) of BioConductor is simplicity.
+The main advantage of annmatrix over BioConductor implementations like [SummarizedExperiment](https://bioconductor.org/packages/release/bioc/html/SummarizedExperiment.html) and [AnnotatedDataFrame](https://www.rdocumentation.org/packages/Biobase/versions/2.32.0/topics/AnnotatedDataFrame) is simplicity.
 Since annmatrix is based on a regular matrix, and not a list or a data-frame, it behaves like a regular matrix and can be directly passed to various methods that expect a matrix for an input.